Back to courses

 Drawing on your knowledge of the text studied, you will produce re-creative work that centres on a previously absent or underplayed perspective in the original work (recasting characters).
 You will write a commentary which will evaluate your own work for linguistic and literary choices and their intended effect.
 In Section B you will study a play and focus on conflict within drama.

-Debating is open to both year groups and is an opportunity to develop clarity of expression and coherence of argument, which will enhance essay writing skills.
-In previous years we have run a ‘Page to Screen Club’, aimed at both English Language and Literature and English Literature students across Year 12 and Year 13.
-In the club we watched film versions of set texts and those related to them and discussed directors’ choices and interpretations.
+We encourage our students to take a keen interest in their set texts and in 2024 we will be running a trip to see Othello at The Globe Theatre in London.
+We also run ‘Page to Screen’ evenings aimed at both English Language and Literature and English Literature students across Year 12 and Year 13.
+In the club we watch film versions of set texts and those related to them and discuss directors’ choices and interpretations.

 What do our students think of A Level English Language and Literature?